How Fiberglass Pools Boost Home Value in Mississippi

 Document improvements.
 Keep receipts for equipment upgrades, resurfacing, and major repairs.
 A folder showing a history of professional maintenance gives buyers confidence and supports a higher asking price.

 Schedule a pre-listing pool inspection.
-Before putting your home on the market, have a pool professional evaluate the shell, equipment, plumbing, and electrical systems.
+Before putting your home on the market, have a qualified pool professional evaluate the pool and its equipment.
 Addressing small issues before listing prevents them from becoming negotiation points that cost you more than the repair.

 Financing a Fiberglass Pool in Mississippi